zjayers/zjayers/README.md

 - 👨🏽‍💻 I’m currently working on [Chalkboard](https://github.com/zjayers/chalkboard);
 - 🌱 I’m currently learning Ruby on Rails, PHP, and GoLang;
-- 👯 I’m looking to collaborate on anything! 🤝;
+- 👯 I’m looking to collaborate on anything!;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I was a mechanical engineering before becoming a software engineer;
 - 📫 How to reach me: zayers.dev@gmail.com;